 The doctoral program is a highly individualized program of study, developed under the direction of a faculty supervisory committee, and ordinarily requiring three years of study post-master's degree.

 Prerequisites for Doctoral Study

-Doctoral students in urban and regional planning must show familiarity with four topical areas covered in courses in the Department’s master’s core curriculum: URP 5101 Planning Theory and Practice, which is required before taking URP 6102 Seminar in Planning Theory; URP 5211 Planning Statistics, which is required before taking advanced methods courses; URP 5847 Growth and Development of Cities, which is required before taking the two seminars in Urban and Regional Theory (URP 6846 and ECP 5606); and URP 5201 Planning Research Methods, which is required before taking URP 6202 Design of Policy-Oriented Research.
+Doctoral students in urban and regional planning must show familiarity with four topical areas covered in courses in the Department's master's core curriculum: URP 5101 Planning Theory and Practice, which is required before taking URP 6102 Seminar in Planning Theory; URP 5211 Planning Statistics, which is required before taking advanced methods courses; URP 5847 Growth and Development of Cities, which is required before taking URP 6846 in Urban and Regional Theory; and URP 5201 Planning Research Methods, which is required before taking URP 6202 Design of Policy-Oriented Research.

 The content of each student's program of study is tailored to the objectives and needs of the student and is specified in a program statement that the student prepares in consultation with a major professor and a doctoral committee assembled during the first year of study.